LogtalkDotOrg/logtalk3/tools/help/NOTES.md

-If you're running Logtalk from a git clone of its repo, you will need to run the `scripts/update_html_docs.sh` or `scripts/update_html_docs.ps1` to generate the APIs documentation `.info` file and also run the `manuals/sources/build_manuals.sh` to generated the Handbook `.info` file.
+If you're running Logtalk from a git clone of its repo, you will need to run the `scripts/update_html_docs.sh` or `scripts/update_html_docs.ps1` scripts to generate the APIs documentation `.info` file and also run the `manuals/sources/build_manuals.sh` or `manuals/sources/build_manuals.ps1` scripts to generated the Handbook `.info` file.
 In alternative, you can download the `.info` files for the latest stable release from the Logtalk website and save them to the `docs` and `manuals` directories.

 Known issues
 ------------